microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Get the number of the resource

 ### [Get-MgBetaIdentityConditionalAccessNamedLocation](Get-MgBetaIdentityConditionalAccessNamedLocation.md)
-Retrieve the properties and relationships of a countryNamedLocation object.
+Retrieve the properties and relationships of a namedLocation object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaIdentityConditionalAccessNamedLocationCount](Get-MgBetaIdentityConditionalAccessNamedLocationCount.md)
 Get the number of the resource

 ### [Get-MgBetaIdentityConditionalAccessPolicy](Get-MgBetaIdentityConditionalAccessPolicy.md)
 Retrieve the properties and relationships of a conditionalAccessPolicy object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaIdentityConditionalAccessPolicyCount](Get-MgBetaIdentityConditionalAccessPolicyCount.md)
 Get the number of the resource

 ### [Get-MgBetaIdentityConditionalAccessTemplate](Get-MgBetaIdentityConditionalAccessTemplate.md)
 Read the properties and relationships of a conditionalAccessTemplate object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaIdentityConditionalAccessTemplateCount](Get-MgBetaIdentityConditionalAccessTemplateCount.md)
 Get the number of the resource

 ### [Get-MgBetaIdentityContinuouAccessEvaluationPolicy](Get-MgBetaIdentityContinuouAccessEvaluationPolicy.md)
 Read the properties and relationships of a continuousAccessEvaluationPolicy object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaIdentityCustomAuthenticationExtension](Get-MgBetaIdentityCustomAuthenticationExtension.md)
-Read the properties and relationships of an authenticationEventListener object.
+Read the properties and relationships of a customAuthenticationExtension object.
-The @odata.type property in the response object indicates the type of the authenticationEventListener object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaIdentityCustomAuthenticationExtensionCount](Get-MgBetaIdentityCustomAuthenticationExtensionCount.md)
 Get the number of the resource